-Shares of stocks
+Shares of Stocks

-For individuals and domestic corporations, a 15% rate (effective January 1, 2018) applies on the net capital gains derived from the sale, exchange, transfer, or other disposition of shares of stocks in a domestic corporation not traded in the stock exchange.
-For foreign corporations, the old rates of 5% on the first P100,000 of net capital gains and 10% on gains in excess of P100,000, are still applicable.
-Nonresident foreign corporations that are residents of countries with whom the Philippines has an existing tax treaty may avail of treaty benefits on capital gains.
+Net capital gains derived from the sale, exchange, transfer, or other disposition of shares of stocks in a domestic corporation not traded in the stock exchange is subject to capital gains tax of 15%.

+Non-resident foreign corporations that are residents of countries with whom the Philippines has an existing tax treaty may avail of treaty benefits on capital gains.

 Net capital gain is the difference between the selling price and the fair market value (FMV) of the shares, whichever is higher, less the shares' cost basis, plus any selling expenses.
-In determining the shares' FMV, the adjusted net asset method is used, whereby all assets and liabilities are adjusted to fair market values.
+In determining the shares' FMV for common shares of stock, the book value based on the latest available financial statements duly certified by an independent public accountant prior to the date of sale, but not earlier than the immediately preceding taxable year, shall be considered as the prima facie fair market value.